 - Lorraine's mother pulls this in The Pigman over Lorraine being involved in a Wild Teen Party.
 She hits her, scolds her and makes her feel like total trash for daring to have a good time, then starts sobbing about how it makes her feel.
 She never apologizes to Lorraine, either.

 - Occurs in the first book in Lemony Snicket's A Series of Unfortunate Events in which the Baudelaires are forced to cook dinner for their horrible guardian Count Olaf and his entire theater troupe.
-Once they finish, Count Olaf yells at them for forgetting to cook roast beef, and out of spite he and his troupe don't eat the food that the children worked hard to prepare.
+Once they finish, Count Olaf yells at them for forgetting to cook roast beef, and out of spite he and his troupe don't eat the food that the children worked so hard to prepare.
 He then tells them to clean up the kitchen and go to bed.
 At this, Klaus yells, "You have only provided us with one bed!" which, in turn, rouses Count Olaf's temper and he says they should buy another bed.
 Klaus tells him that the only money they have is the Baudelaire fortune, which is not to be used until Violet is of age.
-In response, Count Olaf grows red with anger and he suddenly strikes Klaus across the face.
-His theater troupe applauds and laughs at Klaus as they leave with Count Olaf, which firmly implies that they are proud of Count Olaf for hitting Klaus and that Count Olaf felt like Klaus definitely deserved it.
+Count Olaf grows red with anger and

 - His actions towards the Baudelaires throughout the course of the rest of the book and the rest of the series plays out in a very similar and cruel fashion.
 Oddly enough, he never physically strikes any of them again.